 What is a fixed-rate mortgage?

-These are mortgage deals that offer you the chance to secure your rate to give you fixed monthly repayments.
-By choosing one of these, you don't need to fear fluctuations in interest rates.
-The rate will remain the same over the specified period, no matter what happens to the Bank of England's base rate or lender's standard variable rate (SVR).
+A fixed rate mortgage has an interest rate that stays the same for a set period.
+This could be anything from two to ten years.
+Your repayments are the same every month and you don't need to fear fluctuations in interest rates.
+The rate will remain the same over the specified period, no matter what happens to the Bank of England's base rate or the lender's standard variable rate (SVR).

 You can keep track of how base rate changes will affect your mortgage repayments by using our handy base rate calculator.